- Indian pennywort

 For Healthcare Professionals

 Gotu kola is an evergreen perennial plant that is prevalent in East Asia and many parts of South Africa.
 Extracts from the leaf and the whole plant are used for a variety of conditions including venous insufficiency, varicose veins, wound healing, scleroderma, and scars.
 In vitro and in vivo analyses indicate that gotu kola has neuroprotective (13) and chemopreventive (14) (19) properties, and also protects against cognitive impairment (20).
-Madecassoside, an active constituent, was shown effective against arthritis (5) and myocardial infarction (4).
+Other laboratory studies suggest the active constituent madecassoside has antiarthritic (5) and cardioprotective properties (4) and that topical application of an asiaticoside extracted from gotu kola may enhance burn wound healing (6).

 Gotu kola should not be confused with kolanut.
 Gotu kola does not contain any caffeine and has not been shown to have stimulant properties.

-The triterpenoids are considered to be the active constituents in gotu kola.
-Asiaticoside, a triterpenoid, demonstrates anti-inflammatory effects by inhibiting lipopolysaccharide (LPS)-induced fever and inflammatory response, including production of serum tumor necrosis factor (TNF)-alpha, interleukin (IL)-6 , prostaglandin E(2) (PGE(2), liver myeloperoxidase (MPO) activity, and expression of brain cyclooxygenase-2 (COX-2) protein (23).
+Triterpenoids have been identified as active constituents in gotu kola.
+Asiaticoside demonstrates anti-inflammatory effects by inhibiting lipopolysaccharide-induced fever and inflammatory response, including production of serum tumor necrosis factor-alpha, interleukin-6, prostaglandin E(2), liver myeloperoxidase activity, and expression of brain cyclooxygenase-2 protein (23).
 Asiaticoside also promotes wound healing by stimulating collagen and glycosaminoglycan synthesis, and angiogenesis (6).
-Another study showed that a gotu kola extract may regulate stress-induced premature senescence (SIPS) by preventing repression of DNA replication and mitosis-related gene expression (24).
+Another study showed that a gotu kola extract may regulate stress-induced premature senescence by preventing repression of DNA replication and mitosis-related gene expression (24).